albertvisser/scripts/readme.rst

     points notetree to a collection of text snippets

+**ganestuff**

+    starts a treedocs file with information for games I play

 **hotkeys**

     starts my viewer for keyboard shortcuts in various applications.
 No arguments.